 How to Improve Soccer Power

-Mark Kislich provides some advice on improving your soccer strength and speed (power).
+Mark Kislich advises improving your soccer strength and speed (power).

 Improving power or explosive strength and speed in soccer is a big deal.
-Ask a player what he needs to work on, and 9 out of 10, the answer will be: "get faster and more explosive".
+Ask a player what he needs to work on, and nine out of 10 times, the answer will be: "Get faster and more explosive."

 This advice comes straight from the trenches.
-The theory is good, but it has to be backed by practice, in my opinion.
+The theory is good, but it has to be backed by practice.
 I do a lot of work with association football (soccer), and my approach has proven effective repeatedly: I am applying the same strategies for myself, like many others.

 The Problem

-Speedwork (sprinting) and power training (plyometrics) are important, effective, and have their rightful place in modern training periodization for soccer.
+Speedwork (sprinting) and power training (plyometrics) are essential and effective and have their rightful place in modern soccer training periodization.
 But on its own, this type of training is not enough.
 Let me explain.
-Since power and speed are important, many players and coaches train for these qualities, which is all they do as far as physical development goes.
+Since power and speed are essential, many players and coaches train for these qualities, which is all they do regarding physical development.

 Here is why that does not work

-To become faster and more explosive, it is imperative to lay the foundation for both.
+It is imperative to lay the foundation for both to become faster and more explosive.
 That foundation is the strength.
-It is a simple equation: to become faster, you must first get stronger.
+It is a simple equation: you must first get stronger to become faster.
 If you sprint, you become faster.
-If you train for power, you become faster.
-But only up to a point, and then progress stalls.
+If you train for power, you become faster, but only up to a point, and progress stalls.
 That is because power is a function of strength and speed.
 So, to continue improving, you first must get stronger.
-Once that is achieved, you can get back to speed and power work, converting that strength into soccer-specific, usable speed and agility.
+Once achieved, you can return to speed and power work, converting that strength into soccer-specific, usable speed and agility.

 The Solution